 - No visa

-- Number of countries from whose citizens a visa is required as a % of total number of countries
+- Number of countries from whom citizens a visa is required as a % of total number of countries

 - Number of countries whose citizens can get a visa on arrival as a % of total number of countries